uc-cdis/cirrus/README.md

 ```

 ### Setting Configuration Programatically
 `cirrus`, by default, reads in necessary configurations from environmental variables.
-You can, however, provide all these config vars programatically by calling the `update` function on the config object in `cirrus` and passing in a dictionary.
+You can, however, provide all these config vars programmatically by calling the `update` function on the config object in `cirrus` and passing in a dictionary.

 For example:
 ```